LokeshChaudhary413/LandingPage/Readme.md

 	Step 1.
 Clone the project in your system directory.

 	Step 2.
-After Cloning simply double click on the index.htmll and have the result and enjoy !.........
+After Cloning simply double click on the index.html and have the result and enjoy !.........